mylesv00/mylesv00.github.io/README.md

 # mylesv00.github.io
-A website for me to post things
+A website for me to post about things I do!

+Click a few links and see where they take you.